-All emissions directly caused by the operation of vehicles and the final energy consumption are taken into account.
+All emissions directly caused by the operation of vehicles and the final energy consumption are considered.
 Additionally, all emissions and the energy consumption of the generation of final energy (fuels electricity) are included.
 The following figure shows an overview of the system boundaries.